 There’s also the cost of matching metal flashing, such as starter and drip-edge flashing, metal coil for chimney and skylight flashing, snow guards for doorways and entrances, underlayment, and suitable screws.

 All in all, unless you have your own roll-forming machine, you will need to go through a custom metal fabrication shop such as the ones at Beacon Supply or ABC supply.
+These places sell sheet metal panels and roofing materials to contractors only, so you will need to work with a professional contractor to buy the materials from a roofing supplier on your behalf.

 For higher-end residential metal roof installations, you should aim for at least gauge 26 steel, or better yet 24- or 22-gauge (the smaller the gauge number the better — the smaller the number, the thicker the panel) Galvalume steel or aluminum panels finished with Kynar 500 paint.